 What motivates people?

-Ask a room full of people what motivates them, and you will get a wide range of answers from independence to security, from money to purpose.
-Ask a person what has motivated them in their life, and it is likely to have been different at different ages and stages.
+Ask a room full of people what motivates them, and you will get a wide range of answers - from independence to security, from money to purpose.
+Ask a person what has motivated them in their life, and the answer is likely to have been different at various ages and stages.
 After all, motivation, like energy, is never static.

 Distinguishing needs from wants

-Wants, on the other hand, are those things which we desire and which enable us to thrive.
+On the other hand, wants are those things that we desire and which enable us to thrive.
 In a way, we can never get enough of them and so we are driven to find more of these motivators.
-Once we get a taste of freedom, we want more freedom, for example.
+For example, once we get a taste of freedom, we want more freedom, for example.

 Rather than there being a set order to these wants and needs, each person has their own order.